How to manually write off customer invoices to bad debt

 Write off a sales invoice

-In the following example you invoiced Brown Ltd for 120.00, including VAT at 20%.
-The debt has remained unpaid and is to be written off.
+In the following example, the customer invoice is 120.00, including VAT at 20%.
+The debt is unpaid and you can write it off.

-2. Enter the relevant details on the Batch Customer Credits window, for example:
+2. Enter the details on the Batch Customer Credits window, for example:

 A/C Date Credit No N/C Details Net T/C VAT